temporalio/documentation/docs-src/cli/workflow/start.md

 `temporal workflow start --task-queue=MyTaskQueue --type=MyWorkflow`

-Use the command options listed below to change how the Workflow Execution behaves upon starting.
+Use the following command options to change how the Workflow Execution behaves upon starting.

 - [--address](/cli/cmd-options/address)